Skip to content

 Rental Yield for Different Prices

 If you can purchase the property at just a 10% discount to market value ($180,000), you are already beating the average appreciation rate by nearly one percentage point.
 However, our goal is to purchase at about 70% of market value, and often we will do much better than that.
-I have always paid less than 50 times the monthly rent for my rental portfolio, which is about half the market value.
+I have always paid less than 50 times the monthly rent for my rental portfolio, about half the market value.
 This price point would give you a return of approximately 13.6% for the rent collected.
 In this article, I’ll show you precisely what you should pay for a single-family rental property.

-Cash Flow Keeps You Going
+2. Cash Flow Keeps You Going

 What are the 3 most important things in real estate?
 Cash flow is a strong second.